nimrossum/research-project/docs/slides.typ

       marker: sym.arrow,
       [Partial linear correlation, $R^2={0.8, 0.7}$], // We theoretically expected an imperfect correlation [For Commitizen#footnote("https://github.com/commitizen-tools/commitizen/") repo, #greenText[features] and #redText[bug fixes] \ stand apart], // We expected this, since #dcd captures semantic change
-      [Robust to renames, survivorship bias / \ 250$#sym.times$ slower than LoCC, scaling challenges], // We expected this, since #dcd is based on compression and manually handling file buffers
+      [Robust to structural changes, survivorship bias / \ 250$#sym.times$ slower than LoCC, scaling challenges], // We expected this, since #dcd is based on compression and manually handling file buffers
     )
   ],
 )